Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 NET SESSION | FIND /C "\\"

-To check remotely, run below command
+To check remotely, run the below command.

 PSEXEC \\servername NET SESSION | FIND /C "\\"

-Find last change password of user
+Find the last changed password of the user

 NET USER username /DOMAIN | FIND /I "Password last change"